 This course will survey U.S. politics and international relations, with special attention to the interplay between domestic and international issues.
 It will cover the institutions and processes of U.S. politics with primary focus on foreign relations.
-Some of the major 20th century events in U.S. relations with the rest of the world will be used as examples, with special attention to their causes and their social and political impact.
+Some of the major late 20th and early 21st century events in U.S. relations with the rest of the world will be used as examples and case studies, with special attention to their causes and their social and political impact.
 The enduring contradictions between ideals and power will be emphasized in the examination of covert action and other policies.
-Whether extant understandings in political science are challenged by the dynamics of U.S. domestic politics and foreign policy after the September 2001 attacks will also be discussed.

 1. Demonstrate an understanding of the basic institutional structure of the U.S. political system, with special focus on the federal executive and legislative institutions.

 2. Demonstrate an understanding of how the political culture of the U.S. population has been characterized and how it differs from that of other developed democracies.

 3. Demonstrate an understanding of how the patterns and recurring themes in U.S. domestic politics, especially regarding elections and interest groups.

 4. Demonstrate an understanding of the connections between domestic politics and foreign policy in the United States.

 5. Use a range of concepts and theoretical frameworks to analyze and explain major events of domestic politics and foreign policy, especially since 1945.